MAST30034-Applied-Data-Science/generic-buy-now-pay-later-project-group-19/README.md

 ## Notebooks
 The jupyter notebooks are under `notebook` folder.

-`Research` folder contains experimental methods that the team has researched and experimented.
+`deprecated research and methods` folder contains experimental methods that the team has researched and experimented.
 These methods were not implemented in the pipeline.

-`Draft` folder contains the draft notebooks.
-The team experiment utilities in this folder before finalizing them.

-`Analysis` folder contains finalized notebooks.
-These notebooks show our insights we derive from the datasets.
+`Project Summary Notebook.ipynb` jupyter notebook

 ## External Datasets
 External datasets are under `data/tables`.